CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 This guide aims to help users who wish to work with Earth Observation (EO) data using CSC's computing resources.

 The purpose of this guide is to help you find the right data and tools for your raster data based EO tasks.

-If you are interested in the fundamentals of EO, take a look at these excellent resources:
+If you are interested in the funamentals of EO, please check the resources at the bottom of the page first.

-* [Fundamentals of remote sensing tutorial](https://www.nrcan.gc.ca/maps-tools-and-publications/satellite-imagery-and-air-photos/tutorial-fundamentals-remote-sensing/9309) by Canada Centre for Mapping and Earth Observation , Natural Resources Canada; an "interactive module is intended as an overview at a senior high school or early university level and touches on physics, environmental sciences, mathematics, computer sciences and geography."
-* [Echoes in space - Introduction to RADAR remote sensing](https://eo-college.org/courses/echoes-in-space/) by the European Space Agency; "a detailed insight into the history of Radar technology, including all the basics that are needed to understand how electromagnetic waves work and a unique hands-on experience to work with Radar data in diverse application scenarios."
-* [Newcomers guide to Earth Observation](https://business.esa.int/newcomers-earth-observation-guide) by the European Space Agency, "a  guide to help non-experts in providing a starting point in the decision process for selecting an appropriate Earth Observation (EO) solution."

 **EO data benefits**